thehyve/ohdsi-drug-mapping/readme.md

 ### Dependencies:
  - psql installed
+ - OMOP CDM installed in the public schema
  - Initialized the vocabulary of the `OMOP CDM v5`.
  - No password on the local database
  - The two input csv datasets (products and frequencies) should be in the folder `input_datasets`